AdguardTeam/LegalDocs/privacy_policy/en/privacy-notice-product-dns.md

 ## General points

 AdGuard DNS service operates under the jurisdiction of Republic of Cyprus.
-All its activities and practices comply with relevant EU Directives and Regulations as well as relevant national and local legislation and regulations of Republic of Cyprus.
+All its activities and practices comply with relevant EU Directives and Regulations as well as relevant national and local legislation and regulations of Republic of Cyprus, including, but not limited by: Digital Services Act, General Data Protection Regulation, and European Resolver Policy.

 AdGuard DNS operates as a DNS resolver which *can* block access to certain domains, depending on the chosen configuration (server):